runicscribe/worldbuilding-docs/dae-machina/culture/individuals/index.md

 **Demographics:** Female Western Dragon

-**Appearance:** Gold and green scales.
+**Description:** Gold and green scales.
 Exceptionally large and ornate antler-like horns

 Watches over a large valley, and discourages human exploitation and settlement.
 An elemental shapeshifter, has transformed herself into an artificial dryad of the valley.